bcdiaconu/klipper_config/README.md

 ## Printing temperature

-OrcaSlicer provides built-in calibration model [^orca_calibration] for temperature.
+Orca Slicer provides built-in calibration model [^orca_calibration] for temperature.
 See calibration menu.

 ## Retraction settings

-OrcaSlicer provides built-in calibration model [^orca_calibration] for retractions.
+Orca Slicer provides built-in calibration model [^orca_calibration] for retractions.
 See calibration menu.

 Once the proper value was calculated according the described procedure in documentation, update Klipper settings and update the slicer:

 1. update the tuned parameter inside `[firmware_retraction]` section
 1. issue a `RESTART` command to restart the firmware
 1. setup slicer:
-    * set 0 retraction length (PrusaSlicer/SuperSlicer: `Printer Settings -> Extruder 1 -> Retraction -> Length`)
+    * set 0 retraction length (Prusa Slicer/SuperSlicer: `Printer Settings -> Extruder 1 -> Retraction -> Length`)
-    * disable wipe (PrusaSlicer/SuperSlicer: `Printer Settings -> Extruder 1 -> Retraction -> Wipe while retracting`)
+    * disable wipe (Prusa Slicer/SuperSlicer: `Printer Settings -> Extruder 1 -> Retraction -> Wipe while retracting`)
-    * enable use firmware retractions (PrusaSlicer/SuperSlicer: `Printer Settings -> General -> Advanced -> Use firmware retractions`)
+    * enable use firmware retractions (Prusa Slicer/SuperSlicer: `Printer Settings -> General -> Advanced -> Use firmware retractions`)

 ## Skew

 Skew can be determined and corrected after determining the parameters for it.

 A calibrator for Skew is the CaliFlower calibrator. [^califlower_calibrator]

+Another, more complex and newer version, is CaliLantern calibrator. [^calilantern_calibrator]

 Commands to add skew data with determined values: